apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

 .. option:: --limit

    The maximum number of active client transactions.
+This option can also be used in conjunction with ``--rate``.

+.. option:: --rate

+   The acceptable rate, in transaction or connections per second, that we will allow.
+This option can also be used in conjunction with ``--limit``.

 .. option:: --queue